aldro61/devtools_tutorial/README.md

 ### Live sharing

 An awesome functionality that allows multiple people to code collaboratively in real time (à la Google Docs).
-You may find this extremely useful when showing off a new functionality to your colleagues or to do [remote pair programming](https://en.wikipedia.org/wiki/Pair_programming) [[More details]](https://visualstudio.microsoft.com/services/live-share/)
+You may find this extremely useful when showing off a new functionality to your colleagues or to do remote pair programming. [[More details]](https://visualstudio.microsoft.com/services/live-share/)

 <a href="https://visualstudio.microsoft.com/services/live-share/" target="_blank"><img src="https://visualstudio.microsoft.com/wp-content/uploads/2018/11/v2-Edit-Comp_FINAL-optimized840.gif" width=650 /></a>